 No one wants to believe that a physician or healthcare provider could cause, whether through a negligent act or failure to treat, injury or death to a patient.
-Yet, personal injury can arise from medical malpractice in a number of ways, including childbirth errors, poor documentation, inadequate safety procedures, failure to obtain informed consent, insufficient medical training, hospital acquired infections, emotional damages, and wrongful death.
+Yet, personal injury can arise from medical malpractice in a number of ways, including childbirth errors, poor documentation, inadequate safety procedures, failure to obtain informed consent, insufficient medical training, hospital acquired infections, surgical errors, emotional damages, and wrongful death.

 Unfortunately, such scenarios happen far more often than most would like to think.
 Worse, the aftereffects can have a severe and negative physical, emotional and financial impact on a patient—often for a lifetime.

 In addition to the above list, there are a myriad of other ways medical malpractice could lead to serious personal injury.
 Some of the most common reasons behind a medical malpractice lawsuit include misdiagnosis, surgical, anesthesia, and prescription errors:

 Misdiagnosis/Failure to Diagnose a Condition

 A physician may incorrectly read an image study or biopsy.
 Follow-up tests that could have confirmed the presence of a serious condition might go unrequested.
 Conversely, an incorrect diagnosis can result in avoidable, invasive treatment not medically necessary.
 At its worst, a misdiagnosed patient may receive a delayed diagnosis, allowing the disease to progress to such physical disfigurements as amputations or even to the terminal stage.

 - Misinterpretation of MRI results, mammograms or x-rays

 - Failing to diagnose bacterial infection or sepsis

 - Failure to diagnose cancer

 - Delayed diagnosis of cancer